PRIDE-Archive/pride-web/static/markdown/submitDataPage/content.md

+<h2 id="one">Step one: How to submit data to PRIDE as a ProteomeXchange Submission</h2>

+<h2 id="two">Step two: How to submit data to PRIDE as a ProteomeXchange Submission</h2>

+<h2 id="three">Step three: How to submit data to PRIDE as a ProteomeXchange Submission</h2>

+<h2 id="four">Step four: How to submit data to PRIDE as a ProteomeXchange Submission</h2>

-## How to submit data to PRIDE as a ProteomeXchange Submission
+<h2 id="five">Step five:  How to submit data to PRIDE as a ProteomeXchange Submission</h2>
 ## Submitting your data to PRIDE: